AlabhyaMe/Sentiments-Analysis/README.md

 NLTK requires some data files.
 Run the following Python commands once to download them:

 import nltk

 nltk.download('punkt')

 nltk.download('stopwords')

 nltk.download('wordnet')

+This is not executed in the script file

 ### 5. Prepare Your Data